-All this is to say that your craving for ice cream is downright presidential.
-Thanks to a plethora of top-notch ice cream shops in Portland, you can satisfy your appetite for this tasty frozen confection in every quarter of the city.
+Thanks to a plethora of top-notch ice cream shops in Portland, you can satisfy your craving for this tasty frozen confection in almost every neighborhood.

 Cloud City Ice Cream offers handmade ice cream made with fresh, local ingredients.
+They have a fun menu of flavors and lots of vegan options.
 Location: 4525 S.E.
 Woodstock Blvd.
-Hours: 11 a.m. to 10 p.m. daily.
-Price of a single-scoop cone: $3

 Cool Moon Ice Cream is a Pearl District hot spot.
 They offer 10 tried-and-true flavors as well as 16 rotating varieties.
 Stop in any day at 1105 NW Johnson St.

 Eb & Bean invites soft serve lovers to indulge in the sweeter side of frozen yogurt with an abundance of toppings.
 I know this isn’t quite ice cream, but it is worth the mention.
 This froyo shop has three locations, 1425 NE Broadway, 645 NW 21st Ave. and 3040 SE Division St.